lucy980509/wafer-defect-inference-cuda/README.md

 Under the controlled RAM-cached workload, FP16 was consistently slower than FP32.

-FP16 Performance Analysis
+🔍 FP16 Performance Analysis

 The FP16 result was initially counterintuitive because the tested NVIDIA GPU is capable of Tensor Core execution.

-Nsight Systems profiling confirmed the presence of Tensor Core-capable FP16 kernel activity, including:
+NVIDIA Nsight Systems profiling confirmed the presence of Tensor Core-capable FP16 kernel activity, including:

 sm75_xmma_fprop_implicit_gemm

-Therefore, the result was not caused simply by "FP16 not using Tensor Cores."
+Therefore, the result was not simply caused by FP16 failing to use Tensor Core-capable kernels.

 Instead, the measured behavior is consistent with the characteristics of the workload: